pdsink/pdsink/docs/README.md

 - Create a simple wrapper.
 - Set variables in config to enable desired levels and modules.

-See examples for details.
+Please refer to the examples for details.

 ### Event loop

 See the `Task` class.
-By default, event propagation is done immediately via a simple event loop with re-entrance protection.
-This should be okay for both threaded and interrupt contexts.
+By default, event propagation occurs immediately via a simple event loop with re-entrance protection.
+This should be suitable for both threaded and interrupt contexts.

 There are some general considerations:

 #### Project with RTOS support

-This is the most frequent case.
-By default, do nothing :).
+This is the most common case.
+By default, no action is required.

-To minimize interrupt handlers, reorganize `Task` to process events in a separate thread.
+To minimize code in interrupt handlers, reorganize `Task` to process events in a separate thread.
 However, this is likely not needed.
-See details in the next chapter on how to do such things.
+See details in the next section on how to implement such changes.

 If you use a driver with a built-in thread (FUSB302, for example), no extra care is required.
 The event loop already works in the driver's thread context.

-TBD: alternate drivers & RTOSes.
+TBD: alternative drivers & RTOSes.

 #### Project without RTOS

-NOTE: Driver should support such mode (to have no RTOS dependency).
+NOTE: The driver must support this mode (to operate without RTOS dependency).

-Probably, you need to do nothing :).
+In most cases, no action is required.
 The library code is ready to be executed from an interrupt context.
 But if you wish to further decouple interrupt processing, do the following:

-- Override `Task.set_event()` to remove loop run from there.
+- Override the `Task.set_event()` method to remove the loop execution from that location.
-- Invoke `Task.loop()` manually from an external cycle (from `main()`, for example).
-  To avoid unnecessary CPU load - sleep until an interrupt arrives (via `WFI` or something similar).
+- Invoke `Task.loop()` manually from an external loop (from `main()`, for example).
+To avoid unnecessary CPU load, sleep until an interrupt arrives (via `WFI` or something similar).

+## Debugging

+If something goes wrong, the first step is to enable logging.

+1. Try to use the provided examples, which already have logging functionality implemented.
+If you can't use examples directly, copy-paste the appropriate code into your project.
+2. Enable INFO level for all except PRL/driver (those can be noisy).
+3. If that is not sufficient, add logs for PRL.
+4. If the issue is still not clear, enable driver logs and optionally increase the log level to DEBUG or VERBOSE.